Spelling Fails: Cringe-Worthy Misspellings on Sports Uniforms

-Joe Carter wore this jersey with the "n" and second "t" in "Toronto" reversed for six innings during a game in Texas on July 14, 1994.
+Joe Carter wore this jersey for six innings with the "N" and second "T" reversed, spelling "TOROTNO" during a game in Texas on July 14, 1994.

 Former Hawks big man Jon Koncak is perhaps best remembered for the six-year, $13 million contract he received from the Hawks in 1989 -- an unprecedented total for a reserve.
 Having earned the nickname "Jon Contract," one would think his jersey would have been misspelled differently in '93.